GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/1_overview.typ

 It allows for defining a room, an agent (i.e. microphone array) and a set of sound sources with a very limited amount of code.
 The user can then move the different audio objects with convenient movement primitives and fetching the resulting audio and geometric data in diverse forms.

-#figure(
-  image("figures/simulator_architecture.svg"),
-  caption: [Overview of the simulator architecture]
-) <fig:simulator:simulator:overview>

-// Room
-// AudioSimulator

-Here is a basic example of how our library can be
+@code:simulator:simulator:basic_usage demonstrates a basic example of how our library can be operated.
+The following section will present the software blocks required for running this kind of operation.

 #figure(
   ```python
   from rl_audio_nav.audio_simulator import GpuRirRoom, SquareArray, AudioSimilator